zihzhan/microsoft-graph-docs/api-reference/beta/api/user-list-teamsappinstallation.md

 ## Optional query parameters

-This method supports the $filter, $select, and $expand [OData Query Parameters](/graph/query-parameters) to help customize the response.
+This method supports the $filter, $select, and $expand [OData query parameters](/graph/query-parameters) to help customize the response.

 ## Request headers